Delay slot: Load delay slot

 A load delay slot is an instruction which executes immediately after a load (of a register from memory) but does not see, and need not wait for, the result of the load.
 Load delay slots are very uncommon because load delays are highly unpredictable on modern hardware.
 A load may be satisfied from RAM or from a cache, and may be slowed by resource contention.
-Load delays were seen on very early RISC processor designs.
-The MIPS I ISA (implemented in the R2000 and R3000 microprocessors) suffers from this problem.
+Load delays were generally seen on very early RISC processor designs.
+The MIPS I ISA (implemented in the R2000 and R3000 microprocessors) has such a slot.

 The following example is MIPS I assembly code, showing both a load delay slot and a branch delay slot.